MRSadeghi78/MRSadeghi78/README.md

 <img src = 'https://github.com/MarikIshtar007/MarikIshtar007/blob/master/images/matrix.gif' alt = 'Awesome Matrix Code' align='right'/>

+Welcome to my house in the digital world!
 There are 10 types of people in the world, those who get Binary and those who don't.

-## :computer: Fields I like to learn
-* Backend Programming
-* Machine Learning
-* Data Analysis
-* Anything Related to Algorithms!

 ## Programming Languages and platforms